 Trophy is defined as: a mount of a big game animal, including the skin of the head (cape) or the entire skin, in a lifelike representation of the animal.
 This includes a lifelike representation made from any part of a big game animal.
 The word "trophy" also includes a "European mount" in which the horns or antlers and the skull or a portion of the skull are mounted for display.

-- Permits to Sell Skins and Trophies (For more informaiton see regulation 5 AAC 92.031.)
+Permits to Sell Skins and Trophies (For more information see regulation 5 AAC 92.031.)

 - Permit to Sell Unclaimed Trophies

 - Permit to Sell Trophies from a Bankruptcy

 - Permit to Sell Trophies from a Divorce